AzureSQLDB/ContentSafetyLab/docs/5-content-safety.md

 * Enterprise media companies that implement centralized moderation for their content.
 * K-12 education solution providers filtering out content that is inappropriate for students and educators.

-The following are the services available with AI Content Safety:
+The following are the features available with AI Content Safety:

 | AI Content Safety Feature  | Description    |
 | -------------------------- | ------------- |
 |Analyze text API | Scans text for sexual content, violence, hate, and self harm with multi-severity levels.|